 Living in the woods is an experience divine in itself, saving disagreements with insects, mosquitoes, and rats.
-The wild ones start to behave like chartered socialites but insects and mice seem to have traded their conscience for securing a place in the woods.
+The wild ones start to behave like chartered socialites but the insects and mice seem to have traded in their conscience for securing a place in the woods.
 They are all there to train you though.
-Once you learn to put up with them, putting up with “humans” is a child’s play thereafter.
+Once you learn to put up with them, putting up with ‘humans’ is child’s play thereafter.

 During my main meditation of seven months, I lived in a run-down hut.
 It was old and pseudo-abandoned, like many gadgets in your possession.
-It had more cobwebs, some gossamer and other, more prominent, than the blades of grass that made the thatched roof.
+It had more cobwebs, some gossamer and others, more prominent, than the blades of grass that made up the thatched roof.

 The monkeys still did not win over the monk though.
 Unlike the brown city dwellers, and I am only referring to apes, these ones had silver-gray fur with black faces and limbs dark as coal.